-To adjust CB antenna SWR (standing wave ratio), remove the cap on the end of the antenna, turn the adjusting rings of the antenna to achieve the lowest SWR reading.
+To adjust CB antenna SWR (standing wave ratio), turn the adjusting rings of the antenna to achieve the lowest SWR reading.
 This procedure will help optimize transmitting and receiving capabilities of the radio system.

 The CB radio could become damaged if CB antenna SWR is not adjusted before operating CB radio.